dswann101164/azure-noob-blog/posts/2025-11-03-azure-cost-optimization-complete-guide.md

 This isn't another "turn off unused VMs" guide.

-This is the **complete framework** I've used to reduce Azure spend by 30-40% across multiple enterprises—without breaking production, without political fallout, and with Finance actually thanking me.
+This is the **complete framework** I've used to reduce Azure spend by 30-40% across multiple enterprisesâ€”without breaking production, without political fallout, and with Finance actually thanking me.

 This guide is part of our [Azure FinOps hub](/hub/finops/) covering cost management, chargeback models, and tag governance at enterprise scale.